LiorK80/AB-test-analysis/README.md

-# AB-test-analysis
+# Description:
-Analysis of A/B test results and evaluation of the correctness of the test
+Analysis of A/B test results and evaluation of the correctness of the test.